 After barely three paces of crawling at a somewhat steep angle of descent, the trio came upon the remains of a grate that appeared to have once blocked the passage.
 The grate itself appeared to have fallen downward, and was resting just beyond where it had once been firmly affixed into the stones.

 “Maybe this wasn’t a storage area.
 Maybe it was a sewer,” Kiluron remarked, drawing a disgusted look from Fetrina.
+His words sounded wrong in his ears, though.

 With a strong overtone of wariness, Doil poked at the rusted grate.
 “If I didn’t know better, I’d say that some of these marks look like this was chewed upon by something.”